How Do I?

 I have some issues I want to discuss regarding my file and I don't want to talk over the telephone.
 What should I expect if I show up at the Friend of the Court?

-If you wish to discuss a child support, custody, or parenting time issue with a JSO, you may appear at the Friend of the Court between the hours of 8:00 AM and 5:00 PM.
+If you wish to discuss a child support or custody issue with a JSO, you may appear at the Friend of the Court between the hours of 8:00 AM and 4:00 PM.
 If your assigned JSO is not available, another JSO will assist you.
 Referees do not take walk-ins.
 Any time you appear, you can expect to be treated in a courteous and respectful manner.
 Please remember the Friend of the Court does not advocate for either party and we are not allowed by Law to dispense legal advice.
+If you do not know who your caseworker is, please report to Reception on the 2nd Floor.